Is New Car Replacement Insurance Worth It?

 The best way to get a definitive answer is to get a quote.

 It’s important to know that a replacement cost endorsement is not the same as full replacement insurance.
 A replacement cost endorsement is only available on brand-new vehicles through a primary insurer.
-It can increase in cost significantly year after year.
+Costs can increase significantly year after year.
 Your primary insurer can also end it after several minor claims or not renew it for many reasons.
-If you decide to switch insurers to save premiums, you lose the coverage.
+If you switch insurers to save premiums, you lose the coverage.

 In comparison, replacement cost insurance will stay valid for a fixed term of up to seven years.
 The premium is one price for the entire term, and you can buy it for new or used vehicles.
 It is separate from your primary insurance, so you don’t need to worry if you switch providers.